ikron/Neurospora_NAM_population/README.md

   -  Can look what are the contents of wormtable columns with wtadmin show allsamples.wt

 9. Filter SNPs called by the GATK pipeline: file /resequencing/natpop_genotypes.py
+   - The output file from this step will be used in inferring genotypes of the offspring based on RAD-sequencing

+### Analysis of RAD-sequencing data